stellirin/vscode-container/README.md

 # VSCode Development Container

-This container is my personal, opinionated, alternative to development containers provided by Microsoft.
-Those containers are either too light (not enough is installed) or too bloated (to much is installed).
+The development containers provided by Microsoft are either too light (not enough is installed) or too bloated (too much is installed).

+These container images include docker and the target environment.

-Using a Docker Compose file allows to easily add dependant services (e.g. PostgreSQL).
+Use a Docker Compose file to easily add dependant services (e.g. PostgreSQL).